Characteristics (Quick Facts)

 The straight and dense coat of the European Shorthair can come in a variety of different colors and patterns.

 All-natural colors are permitted.
 So, you can find this breed in Black, Red, Blue, Cream, White or any other color.
 When it comes to patterns, these can come in solid, tabby, tortoiseshell, bicolor, tricolor or marbled.

 However, FIFe standard doesn’t allow the combination of tabby with white or smoke with white.

 The eyes of the European Shorthair always correspond to its coat color and can be yellow, green, or orange.
 Blue or odd-eyed cats are also permitted if they have a white coat.

 Since this breed isn’t the result of controlled breeding programs, the temperaments of these cats can vary.
 Thus, it is said that every Shorthair has an individual personality and is a story for itself.

-Generally speaking, all cats belonging to this breed are friendly, funny and active.
+All cats belonging to this breed are friendly, funny, and active.